View Alexandria Hamler's Obituary on TheDay.com and share memories

 |

-Waterford - Alexandria "Fran" Hamler, 81, Waterford and formerly of New London entered eternal life Nov.
-13, 2019.
+Waterford - Alexandria "Fran" Hamler, 81, of Waterford and formerly of New London, entered eternal life Nov.
+13, 2019, in the company of her loving family.
 She was born Sept.
-7, 1938, in New London.
-Fran was employed for, SNET, Judicial Court in New London and last at New London High School.
-She was the beloved wife of the late Paul Hamler Sr.
+7, 1938, in New London, the daughter of the late Alexander and Mary (Cherrick) Bucko.
+She attended local schools, graduating from New London High School.
+She married the love of her life, Paul Hamler Sr., May 18, 1957, in Our Lady of Perpetual Help Church in New London.
+Paul predeceased her in 2015.

+Fran worked in the New London High School cafeteria, where she was adored by all the students.
+She then took a job for SNET, retiring after 25 years.
+Later, she worked at the New London District Superior Court for ten years.
+After retiring, she volunteered in the Lobby Shop at Lawrence + Memorial Hospital.
+She was a devoted wife, loving mother and grandmother.
+Her world revolved around her family and she was an amazing cook, especially her golumpli's and perogi's.
+For the last year of her life, she lived with her daughter and son-in-law, Tracy and Jason Killin of Quaker Hill, receiving all the love and care she needed.

+In addition to her daughter, Fran is survived by two sons, Paul Hamler Jr. of Quaker Hill and Wayne Hamler and wife Andrea of Waterford; two grandchildren, Matthew and Mackenzie Hamler; a brother and sister-in-law, Paul and Sandy Bucko of Mass.; a sister-in-law Virginia Hamler; and a brother-in-law Kenneth Hamler.
+She was predeceased by three siblings, John and William Tryon, and Loretta Barlow.
+Fran's family would like to thank Lorrell, her caregiver, for her kind and compassionate attention.

 Her family will receive relatives and friends from 4 to 6 p.m.
-Monday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+Monday Nov.
+18, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
 The funeral will assemble at 9 a.m.
-Tuesday and proceed to a Mass of Christian Burial at 10 a.m. in St. Mary Star of the Sea Church, 10 Huntington St., New London.
-Interment will follow in St. Mary's Cemetery.
+Tuesday Nov.
+19, and proceed to a Mass of Christian Burial at 10 a.m. in St. Mary Star of the Sea Church, 10 Huntington St., New London.
+Interment will follow in St. Mary Cemetery.